ReclaimTheWild/priv_wiki/items/expand_armory/expand_armory_bombs.md

 Originally posted on the official website on [November 15th, 2019](https://reclaimthewild.net/index.php/2019/11/15/expanding-your-armory-bombs/)

-# Expanding Your Armory: Bombs
+# Expand Your Armory: Bombs
 {: .no_toc }

 <details open markdown="block">